YuYiming313/AWSHackathon/README2.md

 - Past Year Annual Income  by Case Number
 - Overview of past Appeal cases processing time and Status

-From the above charts, it helps officers to make a final judgement on should they approve the case or reject it.
+From the above charts, it helps officers to make a final judgement on whether they should approve the case or reject it.

 # Source code for Website